WUCT General Information

 Breaking Bonds is a fast-paced, live-scored round where teams tackle sets of 3 problems, one at a time.
 The problems are scored on a simple correct/incorrect basis (i.e., no partial credit) and points are awarded according to the difficulty of the set.
 Bonus points are awarded for correctly answering all three questions on a packet.
 The top 5 teams will be awarded.

 Additionally, there is an award for overall performance, titled the Director’s Award.
-For more information on the exams, the material covered and the scoring algorithm, please refer to the Exams subsection (note: this is subject to change).
+For more information on the exams, the material covered and the scoring algorithm, please refer to the Awards section (note: this is subject to change).

 Enrichment Activities